Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **B. In a Maven build task, select *Run PMD*.** ✅

 Explanation:

 The issues you described — **unused variables** and **empty catch blocks** — are classic **static code quality problems** that are best detected by **PMD**, a Java static analysis tool.

+❌ D. Gradle – Run Checkstyle. → Checkstyle focuses mainly on formatting and coding standards, not semantic issues like unused variables or empty catch blocks

 **PMD** specifically detects: